Edwinngera/sparsex/README.md

 * Make sure most dtypes are float when converting images from grayscale.
 * sys.stdout.flush() seems to flush messages from both server and client stuff for some reason.
 Probably because in this case I am running server and client on my own system and they share stdout.
 This should be resolved in a more elegant manner.
 I am unsure why the messages from server would end on client side.
 Possible bug?
 * Which base datatype should be used before extracting patches.
 Size constraints?
 Computation constraints and bottlenecks?
+* Using .T to transpose a matrix in numpy, seems to be interchanging between 'C' and 'F' orders.

 # Notes